SECTION 1. Chapter 6A of the General Laws is hereby amended by adding after section 18L the following new section:-

 “Public Safety Answering Point” or “PSAP,” a call center responsible for answering calls to an emergency telephone number for police, firefighting, and ambulance services.

-(b) The EIP shall be a hosted supplemental 911 and Emergency Management database and shall be used by all PSAPs and Emergency Management Agencies within the state.
+(b) The EIP shall be a hosted supplemental 911 and Emergency Management database and shall be used by all PSAPs and Emergency Management Agencies within the Commonwealth.
 This supplemental database should allow for individuals to provide information to be used in emergency scenarios and planning.
 The EIP service should: (1) Collect a variety of formatted data relevant to 911, Emergency Management, and other Public Safety agencies.
 Among other items, this information should include photographs of the individual, physical descriptions, medical conditions, allergies, household data, primary language indicator, and emergency contacts (2) allow for information to be entered by individuals via a secure website where they can elect to provide as little or as much information as they choose.
-(3) allow for additional information to be sourced from third-party, and displayed alone or in combination provided to the EIP by individuals (4) Be compliant with all accessibility elements of Section 508 of the Rehabilitation Act of 1973 (5) manage the currency of the data through an aging and reminder process, at least twice per year, requesting community members to keep their data up-to-date, where the system will not display information it deems to no longer be up-to-date (6) Automatically display data provided by individuals to 911 call takers for all types of phones (Landline, Mobile, VoIP) when a call is placed to 911 from a registered and confirmed phone number on a pre-existing monitor or screen within the PSAP.
-(7) Support the delivery of community member information via a secure internet connection to all PSAPs within Massachusetts (8) service should work across all 9-1-1 call taking equipment in Massachusetts and allow for the easy transfer of information into Computer Aided Dispatch (CAD) or Records Management Systems (RMS) (9) make data available to first responders in the field through a secure portal only accessible to public safety and emergency management personnel (10) be designed to work in today’s environment or future NG9-1-1 systems.
-(11) Data collected through the EIP shall be stored off-site in a secure location, and shall be maintained by a third-party, non-government entity.
-(12) Citizen data entered into the EIP shall become accessible by public safety agencies only when a 9-1-1 call is placed from a phone number associated with the EIP data.
-When displayed for a 9-1-1 call the EIP information and shall be presented to telecommunicators for a limited period, not to exceed forty-five minutes unless authorized by a designated supervisor.
+(3) Be compliant with all accessibility elements of Section 508 of the Rehabilitation Act of 1973 (4) manage the currency of the data through an aging and reminder process, at least twice per year, requesting community members to keep their data up-to-date (5) Automatically display data provided by individuals to 911 call takers for all types of phones (Landline, Mobile, VoIP) when a call is placed to 911 from a registered and confirmed phone number (6) Support the delivery of community member information via a secure internet connection to all PSAPs within Massachusetts (7) service should work across all 9-1-1 call taking equipment in Massachusetts and allow for the easy transfer of information into Computer Aided Dispatch (CAD) or Records Management Systems (RMS) (8) provide decision support to Emergency Management through the collection, aggregation, and visualization of community provided information via a hosted, web-based, geospatial interface (9) allow EIP data to be made available at a city, county, state, or national level to help protect Massachusetts community members wherever they are with similar EIP databases already established within the United States (10) allow local communities the ability to tailor data collected based on their unique regional requirements (11) make data available to first responders (12) be designed to work in today’s environment or future NG9-1-1 systems.

 (c) Public safety and Emergency Management agencies shall make reasonable efforts to publicize the Emergency Information Program (EIP).
 Means of publicizing the database may include, but are not limited to, pamphlets, social media, neighborhood watch programs, community policing programs, television, municipal notification systems and websites.